juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/02 Security Best Practices for Blocks.md

 # Security Best Practices for Blocks

-Security is a fundamental aspect of WordPress development that cannot be overlooked, especially when developing custom blocks for the Block Editor.
+Security is a fundamental aspect of WordPress development, especially when developing custom blocks for the Block Editor.

 As block developers, we are responsible for ensuring that our blocks handle data securely, validate user input properly, and restrict functionality based on user capabilities.

 In this lesson, we'll explore essential security best practices that should be implemented in every block you develop.

 ## Understanding Security in Block Development

 Block development introduces unique security challenges because blocks often handle user input, store data in the database, and render dynamic content on the frontend.
 Without proper security measures, blocks can become vectors for various attacks, including Cross-Site Scripting (XSS), SQL injection, and unauthorized access to functionality.

-The WordPress security model follows two fundamental principles:

-1. **Validate Early**: Check and validate data as soon as it's received from the user.
-2. **Escape Late**: Sanitize and escape data just before it's used or displayed[3].

-These principles form the foundation of the security practices we'll discuss in this lesson.

-## Sanitizing and Validating Block Data

-### The Difference Between Validation and Sanitization

-Before diving into implementation, it's important to understand the distinction between validation and sanitization:

-- **Validation** checks if the data meets expected criteria (e.g., is an email address actually formatted like an email address)[3].
-- **Sanitization** applies filters to make data safe for a specific context (e.g., removing potentially harmful HTML tags)[3].

-Both processes are crucial for maintaining block security.
+WordPress developers are encouraged to follow the these security practices:

+**Don’t trust any data**.

+Don’t trust user input, third-party APIs, or data in your database without verification.
+Protection of your WordPress themes begins with ensuring the data entering and leaving your theme is as intended.
+Always make sure to validate and sanitize user input fore using it, and to escape on output.

+**Rely on WordPress APIs**.

+Many core WordPress APIs provide built in functionality for validating and sanitizing data.
+Rely on the WordPress provided APIs whenever possible.

+**Keep your code up to date**.

+As technology evolves, so does the potential for new security holes in your plugin or theme.
+Stay vigilant by maintaining your code and updating as required.

+## Relying on WordPress APIs

+As a primarily JavaScript powered environment, the Block Editor, and more specifically, the WordPress Data Layer powered by the @wordpress/data package makes use of the WordPress REST API to send and receive data from the WordPress database.

+To ensure that your block is secure, you should rely on the WordPress Data Layer to handle data retrieval and storage.
+This ensures that data is validated and sanitized before being saved to the database, and escaped before being returned to your block.

+There are, however, some additional security measures that you can implement in your block development workflow to ensure that your block code is secure.

-### Validating Block Attributes
+## Validating Block Attributes

-Block attributes should be validated both on the client side (in JavaScript) and on the server side (in PHP).
-Never trust client-side validation alone, as it can be bypassed.
+While block attributes will already be validated before being processed by the data layer, it's still a good idea to validate them before saving.

-In your block's `edit` function, you can implement basic validation:
+In your block's `edit` function, you can implement basic validation before updating an attribute:

 ```javascript
 const MyBlockEdit = ({ attributes, setAttributes }) => {
     const { title } = attributes;

     const updateTitle = (newTitle) => {
         // Basic validation
         if (newTitle.length > 100) {